 This means that you must show that in your particular case, your condition is damaging enough that you are unable to work.
 The SSA has a long list of these “disabling conditions.”
 Some of the more common ones include:

 - Blindness and other serious problems with eyesight.

 - Mental illness

 - Frequent, severe back pain

-The full list of conditions is here.
-But your condition may count as a disability even if it’s not on the list.
-You will just need to submit extra documentation to prove that your condition has caused you to be unable to work.
+The full list of conditions is here, but it is not exhaustive.
+Your condition may count as a disability even if it’s not on the list.
+You will just need to submit extra documentation to prove your condition has caused you to be unable to work.

 Absolutely.
 In fact, many people who are denied benefits on their first application have much better luck on appeal.
-However, to win an appeal, you must submit something different than your original application.
-Your application was denied for a reason, and you need to understand the reason and correct any problems or deficiencies when you file your appeal.
+However, to win an appeal, you must fix your first application.
+Your application was rejected for a reason, and you need to understand the reason and correct any problems or deficiencies when you file your appeal.

 Talk to a Roswell Social Security Disability Lawyer for Free

 At John Foy & Associates, we know the devastating toll a disability can take on your finances and your future.
-We’ve helped many people get SSD benefits that have allowed them to stay in their homes and put food on the table.
-Let us help you.
-We offer a free consultation to explain the process and discuss your claim.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+We’ve helped many people get SSDI benefits that have allowed them to stay in their homes and put food on the table.

 We can prepare an application, prove that your condition counts as a disability, attend hearings, and handle appeals.
 We will consult with you for free about your application.
 Call us or use our contact form and get your free consultation today.